Planning a reunion at Yellowstone National Park? Use Reunly free - guest list, RSVPs, budget, schedule, name tags.Start free →▶ Demo

 Kid-friendlyFree

-The largest hot spring in the U.S.; the overlook trail (1.6 mi roundtrip) shows the iconic rainbow rings from above.
+The largest hot spring in the U.S. at roughly 370 ft across; the Fairy Falls / Grand Prismatic Overlook trail (1.6 mi roundtrip) shows the iconic rainbow rings from above.

 Official source ↗